Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-component/README.md

 - **401 Unauthorized** → handled by a dedicated `AuthenticationEntryPoint` component
 - **403 Forbidden** → handled by a dedicated `AccessDeniedHandler` component
 - JSON responses include `status` and `timestamp` (easy to extend with `path`, `message`, `traceId`)
 - Components are easy to unit test, mock and reuse across multiple projects
-- Can be easily extended with extra fields (e.g., `path`, `traceId`)

 ---